 The Forest Accord protects remaining indigenous forest remnants within the plantation forest that meet minimum size and quality criteria from clearance and conversion to plantation forest.
-The Forest Accord effectively predated RMA vegetation clearance rules, to protect indigenous vegetation remnants, well before they were protected by regional and district plan processes.

 All New Zealand Forest Accord vegetation in the MFM (NZ) managed estate is identified in the company Geographic Information System (GIS) and is protected.